 \subsubsection{Accelerated Sifting via Online Algorithms}

 Finally, we are ready to present our accelerated sifting procedure using online algorithms.
-Recall that our method \textbf{1)}. outputs an approximate primal estimate $\hat{\x}$. \textbf{2)}. outputs a dual approximate. \textbf{3)}. runs in $\mathcal{O} \left( \text{nnz} \left( \A \right) \right)$ time.
-Therefore our method can provide both primal and dual estimate at very low cost.
+Recall that our method \textbf{1)}. outputs an approximate primal estimate $\hat{\x}$. \textbf{2)}. outputs a dual approximate solution. \textbf{3)}. runs in $\mathcal{O} \left( \text{nnz} \left( \A \right) \right)$ time.
+Therefore our method can provide both primal and dual estimates at very low cost.

 \begin{rem} Generally online algorithm does not address heading-in since the problem structure we target admits a trivial primal feasible solution $\x = \0$.
-But providing an initial good guess of optimal basis can often speed up sifting. \end{rem}
+But providing an initial good guess of optimal basis can still speed up sifting. \end{rem}